springernature/shunter/README.md

 ## Requirements

-The lastest version of Shunter requires [Node.js][node] v12-16.
+The latest version of Shunter requires [Node.js][node] v12-16.

 See the [Getting started documentation](docs/getting-started.md#prerequisites) for more information on Shunter's requirements.

-Instructions for [installing Node.js](https://nodejs.org/en/download) are availble on their website.
+Instructions for [installing Node.js](https://nodejs.org/en/download) are available on their website.

 ## Support and migration